bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-The client launches the URL as appropriate on its platform, and the means for the client to launch this URL is out of scope of this specification.
-The client MUST NOT alter the URL in any way.
-The client MAY attempt to detect if an installed application will service the URL being sent.
+The RC launches the URL as appropriate on its platform, and the means for the RC to launch this URL is out of scope of this specification.
+The RC MUST NOT alter the URL in any way.
+The RC MAY attempt to detect if an installed application will service the URL being sent before attempting to launch the application URL.

 [[ Editor's note: This will probably need to be expanded to an object to account for other parameters needed in app2app use cases, like addresses for distributed storage systems, server keys, and the like.
 Details TBD as people build this out. ]]

-### Callback to a Client URL {#response-interact-callback}
+### Callback to URL {#response-interact-callback}

-If the client indicates that it can [receive a post-interaction callback on a URL](#request-interact-callback) and the AS supports this capability for the client's request, the AS responds with a "callback" field containing a nonce that the client will use in validating the callback as defined in
+If the RC indicates that it can [receive a post-interaction callback on a URL](#request-interact-callback) and the AS supports this capability for the
+RC's request, the AS responds with a "callback" field containing a nonce that the RC will use in validating the callback as defined in
 {{interaction-callback}}.

 ~~~